 - Make folding and hanging clothes go faster by listening to music or a podcast while you’re doing it.
 You’ll be surprised at how soon you’re finished!

 Remember this: Not every piece of laundry needs to be neatly folded!
 We know – that isn’t how you were taught to do laundry.
-However, aren’t there more important things in your life than neatly folded PJs and dish towels?
-Sarah Powers thinks so and she explains why in the blog post “Hate Folding Laundry?
-Stop Doing It.
-(And Don’t Feel Bad About It).”
+There more important things in your life than neatly folded PJs and dish towels!

 Procrastinating won’t make the laundry go away – no matter how hard you wish it would!
 It could cause you more work, however.

 - Stains that are allowed to sit are harder to get out.

 - Clothes left sitting in the washer can mildew and require washing all over again.

 - Leave your laundry sitting in the dryer and it “settles back into rumpled comfort“.
 Clothes that are hung up promptly require less ironing or even ‘fluffing’ in the dryer.

 - Pawing through a laundry basket looking for a matching pair of socks takes longer than pulling a matched pair of a drawer.